can you have weight loss injections with heart failure

 Frequently Asked Questions

-Are GLP-1 weight loss injections safe for heart patients?
+Are GLP-1 weight loss injections safe for all heart failure patients?

-What are the potential health impacts of GLP-1 injections for heart failure patients?
+What are the alternatives to weight loss injections for heart failure patients?

 Disclaimer & Editorial Standards